lembn/jex/README.md

 - Packaging projects into `.jar`
 - Converting projects into BlueJ format

-Furthermore, Jex provides more transparency into what is actually happening to your code to get it to execute.
-If these are features that you're interested in, give Jex a try.
+Furthermore, Jex provides complete transparency into what is actually happening to your code to get it to execute.
+The extreme lightweight design makes Jex great at quickly accomodating extensions in the functionality of your projects in a simple and intuitve way.
+For example, adding JavaFX to a Jex project doesn't require any extra extensions or complex configuration, just needs a quick and simple definition in the `jex.json` file.
+If any these are features that you're interested in, give Jex a try and see if you like it!

 # Roadmap